Geoalert/mapflow-docs-en/source/userguides/howto.rst

 Use Nearmap as an imagery provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `Nearmap <https://nearmap.com>`_ provides access to its Vertical and Panorama Imagery via a Tile API.
+If you have a subscription to their service you can use it easily with Mapflow Custom URL.

 URL format: